How to Create a Shareable Invitation

 II.
 Setting up the Email and Responses Form Email (RSVP Invitation)

-1. Go through the normal steps of setting up a private, non-transferable RSVP invitation via the Email and Responses Form template and select your Invitee List as the recipients in the Email Setup
+1. Go through the normal steps of setting up a private, non-transferable RSVP email invitation by linking your email campaign to a registration form at the very beginning

 2. Keep the Form part of your Email and Responses Form Email switched to 'Private'